nebula-contrib/nebulagraph-docker-ext/README.md

 ## Install from Dockerhub

-Just click [here](https://open.docker.com/extensions/marketplace?extensionId=weygu/nebulagraph-dd-ext&tag=latest) to install if you already have Docker Desktop installed.
+Just click **[here](https://open.docker.com/extensions/marketplace?extensionId=weygu/nebulagraph-dd-ext&tag=latest)** to install if you already have the latest version of Docker Desktop installed.

 ## Local development